adeojoemmanuel/we-taxi/README.md

 # About App
-React Native Taxi App has been integrated with Firebase backend, so it works end to end, being ready to be launched to both app stores right away.
+React Native Taxi App integrated with Firebase backend, so it works end to end, being ready to be launched to both app stores right away.
 The product includes both the consumer app as well as the driver app, for a complete booking flow experience.

 # React Native Taxi App – Features
 1) Multiple comfort levels